Financial-Times/dotcom-reliability-kit/docs/getting-started/throwing-errors.md

 });
 ```

+Your error codes should uniquely identify a _type_ of error your app can throw.
+It's up to your team whether you'd like to include a prefix or something to help organise, e.g. `API_` when a third-party API fails in some way, or `INVALID_` when the error is a result of user input.

 ### Adding more data

 It's also sometimes useful to add extra details to an error so that further debugging of them can be done once we've determined what _type_ of error they are using `code`.
 Useful information might be the actual value of any input which caused an error, or further details about application state (e.g. the ID of the user this error occurred for).